rpm-software-management/dnf-plugins-core/doc/repomanage.rst

 DNF repomanage Plugin
 =====================

-Manage a directory of rpm packages.
+Manage a repository or a simple directory of rpm packages.

 --------
 Synopsis